Documentation

 Fires when the Shaka player instance has been created

-Fres when Shaka player has finished parsing the DASH manifest
+Fires when player has finished parsing the MPEG-DASH manifest

 Player API methods